 OpManager enterprise edition follows a Central-Probe architecture that allows IT admins to monitor an entire distributed network from a single console.

 The entire data communication between a Probe and Central takes place via the push-pull mechanism to ensure that the connectivity between the Central and Probe is robust.

 The probes present in remote sites monitor the network and send (push) the data to the Central.

 In turn, the Central collects the data from all the connected probes and offers a consolidated view of the geographically distributed networks that are monitored individually by the probes.

-During the Probe installation process, users have to input the Central URL details in the installation shield to establish connection between the respective Probe and the Central.
+During the Probe installation process, users have to specify the Central URL details in the installation shield to establish connection between the respective Probe and the Central.

 When users access the snapshot page of a device, the Central presents the data by fetching it from the respective Probe through an API request.
 Here, as the Central and Probe are in the same network and are capable of accessing the monitored information, the communication approach followed is bidirectional.

-To ensure proper Probe-Central connectivity, the following configurations must be made:
+To ensure proper Probe-Central connectivity, the following must be configured: